Cornell-Engineering-World-Health/ReX/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details TODO
+FISH is made available under the terms of the GPLv3.

+See the LICENSE file that accompanies this distribution for the full text of the license.

 ## Acknowledgments

-TODO